vsokoltsov/Uprogress-server/README.md

 After that, you can run server with
 `docker-compose run --service-ports app` (in development, with support of debug and code reload)

+You may want to add an `alias dc="docker-compose run app"` for quick access to rails ecosystem commands

 ## Specs